inmation/WebStudio-docs/ReferenceDocs/widgets/chart/README.md

 | `leftPanel` | hide or show panel
 | `rightPanel` | hide or show panel
 | `bottomPanel` | hide or show panel
+| `showToolbar` | hide or show the toolbar.
 | `play` | `live` or `refresh`

 ### Receive messages (Send Topics)
 This widget receive messages from others.
-Besides the generic, this widget also support topics:
+Besides the generic topics, this widget also support:

 - [`addCursors`](#addcursors) : add one or multiple cursors
 - [`addPens`](#addpens) : add one or multiple pens